 — Gloria Steinem

-To stop caring about approval, you need to find out why you think it’s important.
+You need to find out why you think it’s important to stop caring about approval.
 As with most issues, this one usually begins in childhood.
 Maybe someone criticized you for something, and you told yourself you can’t allow that to happen ever again.
 So, you change your behavior to match what other people like, even if you don’t really agree.

 But you are more than worthy and acceptable as you are right now.
 Besides, you don’t need approval when you accept yourself.
 It’s not hokey; it’s truth.